Program Guide:

 Meals included: Breakfast & Dinner

-Spend two days in Hua Hin to rest and reflect on your experience over the course of the semester.
-Do some guided workshops and reflections with your group, and enjoy some time on the beach.
+Spend time to rest and reflect on your experience over the course of the semester.
+Do some guided workshops and reflections with your group, and enjoy some time exploring the city on your own.

 Day 71: Friday, November 17